 - Inform the team: This is very important so the new employee feels a warm welcome into the company.
 Inform the team someone new is joining and what will there work will entail.
 If the new employee has a manager, inform them too and make sure the contract is ready.

-- Welcome mail and welcome kit: Once you give the candidate the good news send them a confirmation email with information about the company, their schedule, passwords needed and how their first day is going to go, it’s essential to let them know if they need to bring anything (e.g. photo for their access card).
+- Welcome mail and welcome kit: Once you give the candidate the good news, send them a confirmation email.
+This email can contain information about the company, the employee´s schedule, passwords and how their first day is going to go, it’s essential to let them know if they need to bring anything (e.g. photo for their access card).
 All these will have been spoken about at some point in the past, but it’s good to remind them and have everything in one place.

 From the very instant an employee sets foot in the new office, we have to make sure they feel comfortable.
 If the human resources manager is the only person from the company the employee has had contact with, it’ll be good for them to introduce the new employee to the rest of their colleagues and also show them where everything is, e.g. the bathroom, kitchen, etc. and explain who their manager is (if they have one).
 You also can prepare a group activity so everyone gets to know each other, or all go to lunch together.
 But remember balance is key, you don’t want to overwhelm them with too many things, give them a little bit of alone time to settle.
 Oh! and remember to sign their contract if it hasn’t already been signed! ;)

-After a couple of days plan a short one to one meeting with the new employee, to speak about their first impressions and how they are managing everything.
-Plan another meeting with their manager after a month has passed, to ensure that everything has gone right and everyone is comfortable with their new responsibilities.
+Take the first couple of days to plan a short one to one meeting with the new employee.
+This gives you a great opportunity to speak about their first impressions and how they are managing everything.
+Plan another meeting with their manager after a month has passed.
+This will help to ensure that everything has gone right and everyone is comfortable with their new responsibilities.

-A successful onboarding process has lots of small details that really make a difference, if you don’t want to forget any of them you can download our onboarding checklist for free and be ready to welcome all your new employees!
+A successful onboarding process has lots of small details that really make a difference, if you don’t want to forget any of them you can access our onboarding and offboarding tool and be ready to welcome all your new employees!